bobenut/node-protolink/Readme.md

-##License
+## License
-Protolink is licensed under the GNU General Public License v3.0.
+Protolink is licensed under the MIT.